 Write Down Your Action Plan

-This plan is not rigid, it’s flexible.
+Your plan is not rigid, it’s flexible.
 So don’t get discouraged if one of your steps doesn’t lead to anything or becomes a dead end.
 That’s fine.
 If one approach doesn’t work out, find another and keep trying.

 Also, it’s flexible because at some point you may come across information that will change your end goal.

-Also, when creating your action plan, don’t discount skills you already have in creating a path to where you want to be.
+When creating your action plan, don’t discount skills you already have in creating a path to where you want to be.

 Or if you are dreaming of being a wedding planner, you could start by asking friends to let you plan their events (birthdays, anniversaries, etc.).